HUST-NingKang-Lab/EXPERT-use-cases/README.md

 # EXPERT-use-cases

-This repository aim to reproduce the results of our original paper, and show-case the functionality of EXPERT.
+This repository provides resources for you to reproduce the results of our original paper, and show-cases the functionality of EXPERT.

 ## Publications